Advisory and Consulting Services to Help Navigate the Complex Global Digital Music Landscape

 I built this respected consultancy on a simple philosophy:

-I draw upon my direct experience developing partnerships, licensing diverse music models, building music products, and managing rights/data to help companies find a clear lane, solid strategy and great partners
+I draw upon my direct experience developing partnerships, creating & licensing music models, and building music products to help companies find a clear lane, solid strategy and great partners

-I share with clients my unique knowledge base of industry players, market dynamics and an insider's view of the global landscape
+I share my unique knowledge base of industry players, market dynamics and an insider's view of the landscape

 I leverage a worldwide network in music and tech, and only work with companies I personally believe in

 Working with experienced pros in music will help save you time, money and headaches.